-The Iele are mythical young women in Romanian mythology and there are several differing descriptions.
-Often they are described as Fairies (Zane in Romanian), with great seductive powers and power over men.
-They have great magical skills and attributes similar to the Ancient Greek Nymphs, Naiads and Dryads which means they were all women who were and still are witches.
+The Iele are mythical young women (their soul and spirit) in Romania and there are several differing descriptions in mythology.
+Often they are described as Fairies (Zane in Romanian), with great seductive powers or charming abilities.
+They have great magical skills and attributes are similar to the ancient Greek Nymphs, Naiads and Dryads which means they were all women who were and still are witches.
+Of course being a shaman, not all things mythological are witches, some are seers, some are shamans, some are shape shifters.

-Arguably, Iele are the Romanian equivalent of the Fairies of other cultures, the small aspect of the magical soul connected to the insect kingdoms of earth, including the butterflies.
+Iele are Romanian equivalent of the fairies or fay of other cultures, the small aspect of the magical soul connected to the insect kingdoms of earth, including the butterflies.
 Greek and Roman Nymph mythology, the Vili of Slavic mythology and the Irish Sídhe all fall under this domain.
 The Iele can fly and sometimes live in the sky, in forests, in caves, on isolated mountain cliffs and in marshes, and reported to have been seen bathing in the springs or at crossroad as they would then serve the goddess Hecate.

-They mostly appear at night by moonlight, as dancing Horas (light), in secluded areas such as glades, the tops of maples, walnut trees, ponds, river sides, crossroads or abandoned fireplaces, with bells on their ankles and carrying candles.
-In almost all of these instances, the Iele appear to be incorporeal and the effect of their specific dance, the Hora (light) is similar to the dances of the Bacchantes.
+They mostly appear at night by moonlight, which makes them a traditional Night Goddess or the ability to attain the Seer and Oracle traditions within development of their gifts.
+They are the dancing Horas (light), in secluded areas such as glades, the tops of maples, walnut trees, ponds, river sides, crossroads or abandoned fireplaces, with bells on their ankles and carrying candles.
+In almost all of these instances, the Iele appear to be incorporeal and the effect of their specific dance, the Hora (light) is similar to the pagan dances of the solstices.

 The place where they had danced would after remain carbonized, with the grass incapable of growing on the trodden ground and with the leaves of the surrounding trees scorched.
 Later, when grass would finally grow, it would have a red or dark-green color, the animals would not eat it, but instead mushrooms would thrive.